-

 Read More -

 Identifies when an SNS topic message is published by a rare user in AWS.
 Adversaries may publish messages to SNS topics for phishing campaigns, data exfiltration, or lateral movement within the AWS environment.
-SNS topics are used to send notifications and messages to subscribed endpoints such as applications, devices or email addresses, making them a valuable target for adversaries to distribute malicious content or exfiltrate sensitive data.
-This is a New Terms rule that only flags when this behavior is observed for the first time on a user in the last 14 days.
+SNS topics are used to send notifications and messages to subscribed endpoints such as applications, mobile devices or email addresses, making them a valuable target for adversaries to distribute malicious content or exfiltrate sensitive data.
+This is a New Terms rule that only flags when this behavior is observed for the first time by a user or role.

 Read More